See index to all the chapters for Putting Out the Planetary Fire

 Chapter 15 Climate Litigation and Elections

-I decided well before I graduated from law school that being an attorney was not the career that I wanted to pursue.
+I decided well before I graduated from law school that being an attorney was not the career I wanted to pursue.
 I soon realized that cases that broke new legal ground – like ending segregation in schools or reproductive freedom for women – were few and far between.
-Courts primarily applied existing laws to particular factual situations, and I learnt from my 5 years with NYPIRG that it is those with the largest campaign donations that normally write those laws.
+Courts primarily apply existing laws to particular factual situations, and I learned from my five years with the New York Public Interest Research Group (NYPIRG) that it’s those with the largest campaign donations normally write laws.

 When asked by a law professor to explain the legal reasoning behind a U.S. Supreme Court decision siding with a railroad company against a little old lady, I observed that the court sided with rich corporation.
 When the professor remarked that was a rather simplistic explanation, I replied that such an analysis was invariably correct and avoided the need to read through hundreds of pages of convoluted legal reasoning.
 At least the professor never called on me again.

-Despite all that, I have long felt that the courts might end up being what saves the world from climate collapse since it was clear that the wealth of the fossil fuel companies dominated the legislative and executive processes.
-Courts in other parts of the world, particularly Europe, have a more extensive record than in the U.S. of being willing to utilize their powers to adapt to an ever-changing world and provide legal solutions that benefit humanity and enable us to move forward.
+Despite all that, I have long felt that the courts might end up being what saves the world from climate collapse, since it was clear that the wealth of the fossil fuel companies dominated the legislative and executive processes.
+Courts in other parts of the world, particularly Europe, have a more extensive record than in the U.S. of being willing to utilize their powers to adapt to an ever-changing world and provide legal solutions that benefit humanity.
 The hope is that there will be a court somewhere with the courage to intervene to save life on the planet.
-Once one respected court opens the door to climate action, others will follow.
+Once a respected court opens the door to climate action, others will follow.

-It was my organizing with ACORN in the late ‘70s that first highlighted for me the importance of elections.
+It was my organizing with the Association of Community Organizations for Reform Now (ACORN) in the late 1970s that first highlighted for me the importance of elections.
 ACORN always focused on power and innovative ways to obtain it.
-Since elections are one of the main ways that power is obtained and exercised in the U.S., ACORN always integrated an electoral strategy right from the beginning into their organizing efforts.
+Since elections are one of the main ways that power is obtained and exercised in the United State, ACORN always integrated an electoral strategy into their organizing efforts right from the beginning.

-One example was that in Arkansas, where ACORN started, the county judge is the lead in adopting the local budget.
+For example, in Arkansas, where ACORN started, the County Judge leads in adopting the local budget.
 ACORN recruited scores of its members to become Justices of the Peace – which also gave the members a little income for performing various official services.
-When the county judge convened the annual budget meeting, he was stunned to be confronted by a roomful of ACORN members who had a vote in its final adoption.
+When the County Judge convened the annual budget meeting, he was stunned to be confronted by a roomful of ACORN members who had a vote in its final adoption.

-ACORN decided to launch the People’s Party in the late 70s.
+ACORN decided to launch the People’s Party in the late 1970s.
 The new public campaign finance rules provided that presidential candidates would qualify for matching funds if they raised $5,000 in each of 20 states.
 ACORN decided to rapidly expand to 20 states by 1980.
 I volunteered to start Arizona ACORN in 1978, forgetting how conservative the state was until I crossed the state line and saw that I was on the Barry Goldwater Memorial Highway.
-Goldwater was the conservative Republican presidential nominee who was handily defeated by LBJ (Lyndon Baines Johnson) in the 1964 election but who paved the way for the conservatives to win power with Ronald Reagan in 1980, a watershed moment in American politics.
+Goldwater was the conservative Republican presidential nominee who was handily defeated by Lyndon Johnson in the 1964 election.
+He paved the way however, for conservatives to win power with Ronald Reagan in 1980, a watershed moment in American politics.

 A number of us in ACORN did not agree with its decision to rejoin the Democrats.
-Several of us left to help launch the Citizens Party, (CIP) which ran well-known environmentalist scientist Barry Commoner for president in 1980.
-Former ACORN organizer Bert DeLeuuw became the Executive Director of CiP.[1]
+Several of us left to help launch the Citizens Party (CiP), which ran well-known environmentalist scientist Barry Commoner for president in 1980.
+A former ACORN organizer, the late Bert DeLeeuw, became the Executive Director of CiP.[1]

 ACORN did, however, continue to support the idea of a third party.
-After support Jesse Jackson and the Rainbow Coalition effort in 1984-1988, in the early ‘90s it helped launch the New Party which sought to use fusion as their principal strategy, where individuals are allowed to run as candidates on more than one party line.[2]
+After supporting Jesse Jackson and the Rainbow Coalition’s effort in 1984 and 1988, in the early 1990s ACORN helped launch the New Party which sought to use fusion as their principal strategy, running candidates on more than one party line.[2]
 They sought to replicate the efforts of the Populist Party in the late 1890s.[3]
-However, the success of the Populists led many states to ban fusion and when the U.S. Supreme Court upheld the legality of state bans on fusion, the New Party folded.
-ACORN shifted its electoral staff to New York, which still allowed fusion. to launch the Working Families Party (WFP).
+However, the success of the Populist Party had led many states to ban fusion and when the U.S. Supreme Court upheld the legality of state bans on fusion, the New Party folded.
+ACORN shifted its electoral staff to New York, which still allowed fusion, to launch the Working Families Party (WFP).
 Both the Greens and WFP first achieved official party status due to their vote totals in the 1998 gubernatorial campaigns.

-When I moved across the Hudson River to Rensselaer County to build our passive solar house at Common Farms, an intentional community on 180 acres of an old pre-civil war farm and forest, it was much easier to win elections since the local parties did not have the organizing strength or campaign skills of the Albany Democrats.
-When the Citizens Party fizzled out after the 1984 presidential election (I was the national campaign organizer for eight months, with my wife the campaign manager), I began to organize the Green Party in New York in the late 80s.
+When I moved across the Hudson River to Rensselaer County, it was much easier to win elections since the local parties did not have the organizing strength or campaign skills of the Albany Democrats.
+When the Citizens Party fizzled out after the 1984 presidential election, I began to organize the Green Party in New York in the late 1980s.

-In the early 90s, I was elected to the Poestenkill Town Board, an overwhelmingly Republican community in the upper Hudson Valley that is a mixture of rural Appalachia and bedroom suburban development, as a Green with the backing of the Democrats.
+In the early 1990s, I was elected to the Poestenkill Town Board as a Green with the backing of the Democrats.
+Poestenkill is an overwhelmingly Republican community in the Hudson Valley that is a mixture of a rural Appalachia and a suburban development.
 Gravel mines, taxes, and garbage were the decisive issues.
-I won the Democratic primary for State Assembly in 1992 while also running as a Green (New York allows fusion, a strategy which the greens later decided to reject).
+I won the Democratic primary for State Assembly in 1992 while also running as a Green (New York allows fusion, a strategy which the Greens later decided to reject).
 Over several decades I managed a series of Green Party races for Governor, U.S. Senate, and President, along with numerous campaigns for local offices.

-Senator Bernie Sanders 2016 presidential campaign, with its call for a people’s revolution and “socialism,” inspired a new generation of young electoral activists.
-Many of them gravitated to the long-standing but rather moribund Democratic Socialists of America.[4]
+Senator Bernie Sanders 2016 presidential campaign, with its call for a people’s revolution and semi-socialist principles, inspired a new generation of young electoral activists.
+Many of them gravitated to the long-standing but rather moribund Democratic Socialists of America (DSA).[4]
 Young people combined passion and energy with a high level of understanding of electoral mechanics they gained from Sanders’ campaign.
 I will talk more about DSA later in this chapter.
-Their big breakthrough was with the victory of Alexandria Ocasio-Cortez in a June 2018 democratic congressional primary.
-AOC, in addition to her life story, intelligence and hard work, raised the use of social media in elections to a new level.
-Her decision to join the Sunrise Movement in occupying Speaker Pelosi’s office elevated the Green New Deal to the stratosphere.
+Their big breakthrough was with the victory of Alexandria Ocasio-Cortez in a June 2018 Democratic congressional primary in New York City.
+Ocasio-Cortez, in addition to her life story, intelligence, and hard work, raised the use of social media in elections to a new level.
+Her decision to join the Sunrise Movement in occupying Speaker Pelosi’s office even before taking her seat elevated the Green New Deal to the stratosphere.

 With legislative bodies dominated by fossil fuel campaign donations and in gridlock with partisan divisions (especially in Congress), climate advocates are increasingly turning to the courts in the effort to halt the burning of fossil fuels.[5]

-Courts are often instrumental in local climate campaigns, such as denying permits for fossil fuel infrastructure (e.g., gas pipelines).
+Courts are often instrumental in local climate campaigns, such as denying permits for fossil fuel infrastructure such as pipelines.
 Environmentalists often sue government agencies for failing to comply with the environmental review process.
 Opponents of local renewable energy projects have also used litigation as a last resort.[6]

-Broad climate litigation is usually done by larger groups with substantial funding (e.g., foundation grants) for such efforts.
-Groups can try to find a free (pro bono) attorney to fight individual projects (e.g., challenge permits), but normally will have to raise significant funds to pay an attorney (often at a discounted rate) and associated costs (filing fees, copying).
+Broad climate litigation is usually done by larger groups with substantial funding for such efforts.
+Groups can try to find a free attorney to fight individual projects (for example to challenge permits), but normally will have to raise significant funds to pay an attorney (often at a discounted rate) and associated costs (filing fees, copying).

 Still, courts have occasionally been willing to tackle issues that legislatures often fail to deal with due to the level of controversy.
-The U.S. Supreme Court, for instance, ruled against segregation in Brown vs. Topeka Board of Education, authorized same sex marriages, and for half a century protected abortion rights.
+The U.S. Supreme Court, for instance, ruled against segregation in Brown vs. Topeka Board of Education, authorized same sex marriages, and for half a century protected abortion rights (until a shocking reversal by a partisan, conservative court).
 Courts in other countries have often been more progressive, such as recognizing the rights of animals and nature.[11]

-in 2022, the Intergovernmental Panel on Climate Change (IPCC) recognized the role of litigation in affecting “the outcome and ambition of climate governance”.[14]
+In 2022, the Intergovernmental Panel on Climate Change (IPCC) recognized the role of litigation in affecting “the outcome and ambition of climate governance.”[14]
 The number of climate change-related cases is more than two thousand.
 This has doubled since 2015, with one-quarter filed between 2020 and 2022.
-Seventy-three are ‘framework’ cases challenging governments’ overall responses to climate change.
+Seventy-three are “framework” cases challenging governments’ overall responses to climate change.
 Many cases, especially outside of the U.S., are challenging fossil fuel companies, with other corporate targets in the food and agriculture, transport, plastics, and finance sectors.
-Key areas for future litigation will involve “personal responsibility; challenging commitments that over-rely on greenhouse gas removals or ‘negative emissions’ technologies; short-lived climate pollutants; the climate and biodiversity nexus; and strategies exploring legal recourse for the ‘loss and damage’ resulting from climate change.”[15]
+The Grantham Research Institute reports that key areas for future litigation will involve “personal responsibility; challenging commitments that over-rely on greenhouse gas removals or ‘negative emissions’ technologies; short-lived climate pollutants; the climate and biodiversity nexus; and strategies exploring legal recourse for the ‘loss and damage’ resulting from climate change.”[15]

 An increasing number of lawsuits are being filed to hold fossil fuel companies liable for the damages caused by burning fossil fuels even though they knew it was contributing to global warming.
 It is difficult however for science to determine the level of damage caused by any one particular emitter and to assign damages.
 In the case against Royal Dutch Shell — and in climate suits against governments — plaintiffs chose to focus on getting the defendants to mitigate looming climate risks, rather than seeking compensation for harm already suffered.

-In August 2022, a U.S. federal appeals court ruled that a pair of lawsuits by Hoboken NJ and the State of Delaware to hold oil companies accountable for climate change should be heard in state courts, striking down efforts by the fossil fuel industry to move the cases to get in front of federal judges.
-More than twenty similar lawsuits seeking damages have been filed in the last five years, mainly using state level tort laws.
-In addition to fighting lawsuits on jurisdictional grounds, the fossil fuel industry is pushing for states to pass laws that would block municipalities from suing companies for damages related to climate change.[18]
+In August 2022, a U.S. federal appeals court ruled that a pair of lawsuits by Hoboken, New Jersey, and the State of Delaware to hold oil companies accountable for climate change should be heard in state courts, striking down efforts by the fossil fuel industry to move the cases to federal judges.
+More than 20 similar lawsuits seeking damages have been filed in the last five years, mainly using state level tort laws.
+In addition to fighting lawsuits on jurisdictional grounds, the fossil fuel industry is pushing for states to pass laws that would block municipalities from suing companies for damages related to climate change.[19]

 In November 2022, more than 60 Puerto Rican municipalities, which were decimated by Hurricanes Irma and Maria in 2017, filed suit against Shell and other fossil fuel producers in a first-of-its-kind, class action climate liability lawsuit under RICO, the criminal racketeering act.
-“It alleges that the fossil fuel defendants engaged in a coordinated, multi-front effort to promote climate denial and defraud consumers by concealing the climate consequences of fossil fuel products in order to inflate profits.”
-RICO has been successfully used to hold tobacco companies liable for lying about the health hazards of smoking.[19]
+Desmog reported that the lawsuit “alleges that the fossil fuel defendants engaged in a coordinated, multi-front effort to promote climate denial and defraud consumers by concealing the climate consequences of fossil fuel products in order to inflate profits.”
+RICO has been successfully used to hold tobacco companies liable for lying about the health hazards of smoking.[20]

 Children’s Climate Litigation